 Condensation in the bedroom is something we’ve all encountered in one form or another.
-If condensation occurs in your home without proper preventative measures in place, then, without daily wiping of all surfaces, damage to your home can occur.
+If condensation occurs in your home without proper preventative measures in place, then damage to your home can occur without daily wiping of all surfaces.
 Furthermore, if the moisture from the condensation is left to turn to mould, then this can also be detrimental to your health.
 It is, therefore, particularly important to reduce the amount of condensation found in the bedroom.
 In our guide, you’ll learn a few tips to help reduce and remove condensation problems from your bedroom.

 What is Condensation?

 Condensation occurs when a gas changes into a liquid when warm air hits cooler air or comes into contact with a colder surface.
-This happens due to the fact that warm air has a greater volume of moisture than cold air, so when it reaches a cooler surface, some of the moisture needs to be released.
+This happens because warm air has a greater volume of moisture than cold air, so when it reaches a cooler surface, some of the moisture needs to be released.

 What Damage Can Condensation Do to Your Home?